 • Compliance with their editorial charter

-• Sites must be secure, regularly updated and at least 90 days old.
+• The sites must be secure, regularly updated and at least 90 days old.

 • Ideally 20 or more page views per month

-• Willingness to enter into an exclusive digital advertising relationship that awards comScore to SheKnows/Penske Media Corporation
+• Desire to enter into an exclusive digital advertising relationship that awards comScore to SheKnows/Penske Media Corporation

 • 80%+ US based traffic